linkedin/css-blocks/packages/@css-blocks/website/src/markdown/0_getting-started/1_the-build.md

 >
 > Learn how to make your own [Template Integration](./ARCHITECTURE.md#template-integrations) or [Build System Integration](./ARCHITECTURE.md#build-system-integrations) and contribute it back!

-To learn how to install css-blocks for in your application, please consult the specific docs for your templating system and build system.
+To learn how to install CSS Blocks for in your application, please consult the specific docs for your templating system and build system.